OwlCon XXIX Recap

 Reaper Mini is where I’ve ordered the majority of my figures over the years, and I was looking over their site for figures to use for our 4th Edition characters.
 I found a figure that will work nicely for my dragonborn warlord, and one for my friend’s tiefling thief.
 I hope to see more dragonborn-usable figures in the future from them, ones that capture the power and majesty of these two new core races, and as I write this I can see that they don’t disappoint.

-Posted in Miniatures, Review and tagged by with 1 comment.
+Posted in Miniatures, Review and tagged fun by Adam A. Thompson with 1 comment.

 Passion